seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **AENEAS**
 We have, great Agamemnon, here in Troy
-A prince call'd Hector,--Priam is his father,--
+A prince call'd Hector--Priam is his father--
 If there be one among the fair'st of Greece
 That loves his mistress more than in confession,
 With truant vows to her own lips he loves,
 And dare avow her beauty and her worth
-In other arms than hers,--to him this challenge.
+In other arms than hers--to him this challenge.
 Hector, in view of Trojans and of Greeks,
 Shall make it good, or do his best to do it,
 He hath a lady, wiser, fairer, truer,